elan-ev/opencast-studio/doc/SECURITY.md

 -------------------------

-If you find a security vulnerability, please report it by sending a mail to opencast-support@elan-ev.de.
+If you find a security vulnerability, please report it by sending a mail to office@elan-ev.de.
 We will discuss the problem internally and, if necessary, release a patched version as soon as possible.